syscrafts/Chat-App/README.md

 ## 🔒 End-to-End Encryption

-Messages are encrypted **entirely in the browser** before being sent.
-The server only ever stores and transmits ciphertext — it cannot read message content.
+Messages are encrypted entirely in the browser before being sent.
+The server only ever stores and transmits ciphertext, it cannot read message content.

 ### How it works